-Resource: With the focus on ensuring resource is consumed

-as efficiently as possible; we will move to an all-electric building and focus on peak and annual demand (instead of carbon) as electrical energy becomes cleaner (this is particular to the UK context of wind power).
+Resource: With the focus on ensuring resource is consumed as efficiently as possible; we will move to an all-electric building and focus on peak and annual demand (instead of carbon) as electrical energy becomes cleaner (this is particular to the UK context of wind power).
 Energy storage on site will enable stored energy that can be used at peak times, with batteries charged at non-peak times.
-In all cases the effect is to reduce overall demand on the grid and reduce cost.
+In all cases the effect is to reduce everyll domand on the grid and to reduce overall demand on the grid and reduce cost.
 Servicing of interiors will look at a more granular level (think zones of say 3000 sq ft).
 They will become tailored, dynamic and responsive (e.g.fresh air will only be supplied to occupied spaces, AC power will get rid of transformers and consequent energy loss) saving energy overall.
-Floor tiles and furniture will have integrated induction robot bins.
+Floor tiles and furniture will have integrated induction charging to increase flexibility.
+Robotic technology will be used to reduce waste and improve recycling, for example robotic waste sorting and robot bins.
 An open building operating system (OBOS) with full interoperability of systems will offer greater control, flexibility and communication.
 All this requires multiple sensors at the granular level and links to a building positioning system.
 Building 'apps' will be created for navigation, to allow individuals to control their environment, and to plan meetings based on real time data.